fnzv/net-Shield/README.md

 ## Usage

-The above quickstart/installation script will install python if not preset and download all the repo with example config files, after that will be executed a bash script to setup a cron that will run every 30 minutes to check connections against common ipsets.
+The above quickstart/installation script will install python if not present and download all the repo with the example config files, after that will be executed a bash script to setup some settings and a cron that will run every 30 minutes to check connections against common ipsets.

- Config file is /etc/nshield/nshield.conf (An example can be found in the repo)
+You can find example config files under examples folder.

 ## How it works
+Basicly the python script is set by default to run every 30 minutes and check the config file to execute operations.

 - Get latest Bot,Spammers,Bad IP/Net reputation lists and blocks if those Bad guys are attacking your server (Thank you FireHol http://iplists.firehol.org/ )
 - Enables basic Anti-DDoS methods to deny unwanted/malicious traffic